 So with the lease being up on my Subaru Impreza hatchback, I needed to go car shopping.
-But I confess that I love this vehicle because of its all wheel drive and the car’s many safety features, which you can’t dismiss when you’re looking at teenagers coming of driving age.
+But I confess that I love this vehicle because of its all wheel drive and the car’s many safety features, which you can’t dismiss when you’re looking at teenagers.
 Dollar-for-dollar you get a lot of bang for the buck.

 I took Dear Son with me to look at a couple of cars, including the next gen Impreza.
 Guess who wants to drive stick?
 Yeah.

 But the salesman let me know the deal: If I want the stick and clutch, I can’t get the Eye Sight Driver Assist.
 What’s Eye Sight?
 That’s the computer that not only beeps when you change lanes without signaling, but more importantly will automatically brake when a car or pedestrian is too close in front.